Includes: university procedure for closing or suspending a programme of study; automatic closure of a programme; curriculum team

 - External bodies make changes that lead to a recommendation to close or suspend the programme

-- Review of school or faculty teaching portfolio has led to a change in the range of programmes the school wishes to provide
+- Review of a School or Faculty teaching portfolio leads to a change in the range of programmes the School wishes to provide

-Where the recommendation is to close or suspend the programme to new entrants only, current students must be allowed to complete their designated period of registration on the programme unless they give their explicit written consent to the contrary.
-Such consent must not be sought until after a closure or suspension recommendation has been agreed by Quality and Standards Committee (QSC).
+Where the recommendation is to close or suspend the programme to new entrants only (i.e. current students are not affected), current students must be allowed to complete their designated period of study.

-- Confirmation that the standard of provision to current students will be maintained throughout their period of registration
+- Confirmation that the standard of provision to current students will be maintained throughout their period of study

 - Confirmation that the previously stated learning outcomes of the programme will still be achievable by current students, even if the range of module choices is smaller because of staffing reductions